binguimath/binguimath.github.io/Pages/Classical.md

 # Classical Mathematical Literature

 Below are some LaTeX and PDF files that I had ChatGPT create from early mathematical works that interest me.
-For works originally written in languages other than English, I also had ChatGPT translate them.
+For works originally written in languages other than English, I also had ChatGPT translate them into English.

 - 1936 Murray, von Neumann_On rings of operators